 - The circumstances of the alleged offense, and

-- A sentence of up to one (1) year in county jail, and
+Up to one (1) year in county jail, and/or

 - A jail sentence of two (2), four (4) or six (6) years, and/or

-- you finished serving any prison term for that prior conviction more than ten (10) years ago, AND
+- The defendant finished serving any prison term for each prior conviction more than ten (10) years ago, AND

-- you have not served jail time for any other felony offense in those 10 years.24
+- The defendant has not served time for any other felony offense in the last ten (10) years.29

 - A minimum probation term of three (3) years,